Cookies

 Modular process automation with MTP

-This means they can be integrated into a higher-level control system, the so-called Process Orchestration Layer (POL), with minimal engineering effort and controlled centrally from there.
-The POL orchestrates the modules, provides standardized user interfaces and enables recipe-based control of complete processes.
-For operators, this means less integration effort, shorter project runtimes and significantly more flexibility in the event of changing production requirements.
-This makes MTP a crucial building block for the future of the process industry and a practical tool for turning the vision of "Plug & Produce" into reality.
+This allows them to be integrated into a higher-level control system—known as the Process Orchestration Layer (POL)What is POL?POL (Process Orchestration Layer) coordinates automated processes within an organization.
+It uses automation technologies to execute business processes efficiently, consistently, and optimally., integrated into the system and controlled centrally from there.
+POL orchestrates the modules, provides uniform user interfaces, and enables recipe-based control of entire processes.
+For operators, this means less integration effort, shorter project timelines, and significantly greater flexibility in the face of changing production requirements.
+This makes MTP a crucial building block for the future of the process industry and a practical tool for turning the vision of “Plug & Produce” into reality.

 What does the practical implementation of the standard look like?

-As part of my bachelor's thesis, I developed a system that demonstrates the MTP standard in conjunction with the PCS neo process control system from Siemens.
-The aim was to develop a modular process plant that demonstrates the integration of process equipment assemblies (PEA) from different manufacturers in the process orchestration layer (POL).
+As part of my bachelor's thesis, I developed a plant that demonstrates the MTP standard in conjunction with the PCS neo process control system from Siemens.
+The goal was to develop a modular process plant that integrates Process Equipment Assemblies (PEA)What is PEA?PEA (Process Equipment Assemblies) are plant components that work together to perform process steps.
+They enable efficient, standardized, and safe production. illustrated in the Process Orchestration Layer (POL) by various manufacturers.

 MTP is becoming a crucial building block for the future of the process industry.